Reduced138/Gambling-Game-Project/README.md

 Also feel free to tell me how I am an idiot and fix my stupidity so I can learn from it

+P.S
+I'm gonna say that this project is complete! yay! of course it has some bugs and things that I would like to do but can't, I will come back to this later in life when i'm more experienced but for now it's time to move on.

 Thanks internet!
 Reduced138